jameslnewell/test/README.md

 # morsel

-Deliver your next creation with tasty morsels of frontend code.
+Craft your next project from tasty morsels of frontend code.

 ###### An *experiment* in building and managing frontend packages